 Revised and Printed August 2009

-Published by: Administrative Office of the Courts, Portland, Maine
+Published by: Administrative Office of the Courts, Augusta, Maine

 NOTE: This booklet is designed to aid you during your jury service.
 It is not part of the court’s instructions and should not be used during deliberation in a case.